pearpages/observables/readme.md

 ## RxJS's Subject Class

 > A **Subject** is a type that implements both Observer and Observable types.
 As an Observer, it can subscribe to Observables, and as an Observable it can produce values and have Observers subscribe to it.

+### AsyncSubject

+AsyncSubject emits the last value of a sequence only if the sequence completes.
+This value is then cached forever, and any Observer that subscribes after the value has been emitted will receive it right away.

+> AsyncSubject is convenient for asynchronous operations that return a single value, such as **Ajax** requests.